La Jetée and Toby Dammit

 1:00 PM

-The Beverly Theater presents a rare double feature pairing two groundbreaking short films that redefined cinema in their time.
-Chris Marker's "La Jetée" (1962) tells its haunting post-apocalyptic story almost entirely through still photographs, creating a mesmerizing meditation on memory, time, and loss that inspired Terry Gilliam's "12 Monkeys."
-The film's innovative use of photomontage and its poetic narration make it one of the most influential experimental films ever made.
+The Beverly Theater brings together two masterworks of experimental cinema in this rare double feature.
+Chris Marker's "La Jetée" (1962) unfolds its post-apocalyptic tale almost entirely through still photographs, creating a haunting meditation on memory and time that later inspired Terry Gilliam's "12 Monkeys."
+The film's stark black-and-white images and poetic narration have made it one of the most influential experimental works in cinema history.

 More Like This